hanyu2/Find-political-donors/README.md

 # Approach
 ## Data structure
-1.Used Map<String, List<Integer>> to keep record of contributions from a zip, used binary search to insert a single contribution to make the list of contribution ordered to get the running median effeciently.
+1. Used Map<String, List<Integer>> to keep record of contributions from a zip, used binary search to insert a single contribution to make the list of contribution ordered to get the running median efficiently.
-2.Use TreeMap<String, TreeMap<String, List<Integer>>> to keep record of a recipient of contributions on a single date, used the same way as in zip to keep contributions in order, and used TreeMap to keep order of recipient and time.
+2. Use TreeMap<String, TreeMap<String, List<Integer>>> to keep record of a recipient of contributions on a single date, used the same way as in zip to keep contributions in order, and used TreeMap to keep order of recipient and time.
 ## OOD
-Used interface, abstract classes, etc. to implment algorithm in an object-oriented way to make project extendable, scalable and clean.
+Used interface, abstract classes, etc. to implement algorithm in an object-oriented way to make project extendable, scalable and clean.
 Different ways of handling a single record was created as an `Analyzer`, which has its own implementations of saving, writing to file , closing pipe methods.
 Data was read line by line in `DateReader`, and each line was applied different analyzers to do its own operations(filter, save, calculate, writeToFile) which is easy to extend more analyzers to scale the project.
-Analyzer implmented `Filter` interface to make its sub-classes have own way to filter the record.
+Analyzer implemented `Filter` interface to make its sub-classes have own way to filter the record.
-A single record was treated as a `Record` object to extract fields from records and have a more convinient way of passing and handling records.
+A single record was treated as a `Record` object to extract fields from records and have a more convenient way of passing and handling records.
 UML diagram for this project:
 ![uml](https://image.ibb.co/dAp1d6/find_donor_uml.jpg)

 # Run instruction
-Put test folders under `/insight_testsuite/tests/` Under root directory, run
+Put test folders under `/insight_testsuite/tests/`
+Under root directory, run
 ```
 ./insight_testsuite/run_test.sh